swcarpentry/shell-novice/_episodes/06-script.md

 ## Nelle's Pipeline: Creating a Script

-An off-hand comment from her supervisor has made Nelle realize that she should have provided a couple of extra parameters to `goostats` when she processed her files.
-This might have been a disaster if she had done all the analysis by hand, but thanks to `for` loops, it will only take a couple of hours to re-do.

-But experience has taught her that if something needs to be done twice, it will probably need to be done a third or fourth time as well.
+Experience has taught her that if something needs to be done twice, it will probably need to be done a third or fourth time as well.
 She runs the editor and writes the following:

 ~~~
-# Calculate reduced stats for data files at J = 100 c/bp.
+# Calculate stats for data files.
 for datafile in "$@"
 do
     echo $datafile
-    bash goostats -J 100 -r $datafile stats-$datafile
+    bash goostats $datafile stats-$datafile
 done
 ~~~
 {: .bash}

-(The parameters `-J 100` and `-r` are the ones her supervisor said she should have used.)
 She saves this in a file called `do-stats.sh` so that she can now re-do the first stage of her analysis by typing: